• Menu

 Louis Armstrong Memorial Park

 Following its destruction, the lot sat empty until the city purchased it in the mid-1980s to turn it into a park.
-In 1988, Louis Armstrong Park was dedicated, named after a minister at Morningview Baptist Church from May 25, 1949, until he resigned in October 1989.
-The choice to name the park after him was not popular among the residents of Capitol Heights who felt it was more appropriate to be named in honor of James Steptoe Pinckard Jr., not only because his house was located there, but because he was his work in the development of the area.
+In 1988, Louis Armstrong Park was dedicated and named after a minister at Morningview Baptist Church from May 25, 1949, until he resigned in October 1989.
+The choice to name the park after him was not popular among the residents of Capitol Heights, who felt it was more appropriate to be named in honor of James Steptoe Pinckard Jr., not only because his house was located there, but because he was his work in the development of the area.
 The original steps to Rockhaven can still be found there at the park.

 Rockhaven Fire 1